fcastroreyes/Predictive_Modeling_with_kNN_and_Decision_Trees_in_Python/README.md

 - Implementation and comparison of kNN and Decision Tree regression models.
 - Techniques for hyperparameter tuning using GridSearchCV.
 - Evaluation of model performance using metrics such as R² score and Mean Squared Error.

+# Contributing
+- Interested in contributing?
+Fork the repository, commit your improvements, and submit a pull request.

+# License
+- This project is shared under the MIT License.